UT-GlobalSeismology/anisotime/README.md

 ANISOtime is a utility package for computing travel times of seismic waves in a laterally homogeneous, transversely isotropic (TI), spherically symmetric medium.
 This is free software developed by researchers presently or formerly affiliated with the global seismology group of the University of Tokyo.
 Please [verify](https://java.com/en/download/installed8.jsp) that you have the Java Runtime Environment (8+) installed before you proceed further.
 This is required to run ANISOtime.

-# USER MANUAL
+# USER GUIDE

-The user manual is included in the software, but it also may be viewed [here](https://github.com/UT-GlobalSeismology/anisotime/blob/master/user_guide.pdf).
+The User Guide is included in the software, but it also may be viewed [here](https://github.com/UT-GlobalSeismology/anisotime/blob/master/user_guide.pdf).

 # DOWNLOAD AND INSTALLATION